 We ask our activity leaders to complete some administrative tasks when organising walks, abseil trips etc. This ensures the club can support them if required and enables us to collect statistics on our activities.
-These requirements do not apply to social activities.

 The club recognises that there is a different risk profile associated with activities held in urban areas and those held in non-urban areas.

 - We define an urban activity as one where the bulk of the activity takes place within a short distance of a road or footpath and there is mobile coverage at all times.
 Should an incident or accident occur it would be possible to contact emergency services by phone.

 - We define an activity as taking place outside of urban areas where all or part of the activity takes place away from roads and footpaths.
 Mobile coverage is not reliable.
 Should an incident or accident occur emergency services would most likely be contacted by Personal Locator Beacon (PLB), due to the inherent uncertainty of the ability to contact emergency services by phone.

 Take a look at our Leaders FAQ if you have questions.
 Somebody else may have already asked.

 Before the Trip

 Check that conditions are still safe for your activity to go ahead as planned.
 Consider fire weather conditions, rain, wind, floods, blizzards, heavy rain over canyon catchments, air quality etc. Check with the appropriate land manager that the area your activity will be held in is open and that no hazard reduction burns are planned.
 Our Park Closure page contains useful links.